gchux/cloud-run-tcpdump/README.md

 - `PCAP_TCP_FLAGS`: (STRING, _optional_) comma separated list of lowercase TCP flags that a segment must contain for it to be captured; default value is `ANY`.
 Example: `syn,rst`.

-- `PCAP_SNAPSHOT_LENGTH`: (NUMBER, _optional_) bytes of data from each packet rather than the default of 262144 bytes; default value is `0`.
-See https://www.tcpdump.org/manpages/tcpdump.1.html#:~:text=%2D%2D-,snapshot%2Dlength,-%3Dsnaplen
+- `PCAP_SNAPSHOT_LENGTH`: (NUMBER, _optional_) bytes of data from each packet rather than the default of 262144 bytes; default value is `65536`.
+For more details see https://www.tcpdump.org/manpages/tcpdump.1.html#:~:text=%2D%2D-,snapshot%2Dlength,-%3Dsnaplen

+  > The value of this environment variable must not be `0`, specially for **Cloud Run gen1** where if it is set to `0` not even PDU headers will be available.

 - `PCAP_ROTATE_SECS`: (NUMBER, _optional_) how often to rotate **PCAP files** created by `tcpdump`; default value is `60` seconds.